Intro to Computer Engineering

 The Arduino End

-An empty Arduino sketch has been created in CSE132-studio4 > HexLEDs > HexLEDs.ino.
+An Arduino sketch has been created in CSE132-studio4 > HexLEDs > HexLEDs.ino.
 Use it for your Arduino work.

 Start by assuming the User’s Input will be sent to the Arduino via the serial port.
 We can use the Serial Monitor window to emulate the values that will eventually be coming from a Java program on the computer.
 Notice the text field that can be used for input, like the ‘a’ that is entered here: